Exabyte-io/icet/doc/userguide/source/advanced/structure_enumeration.rst

 property of interest).
 It is sometimes possible to generate such structures by random decoration of a supercell.
-In many systems, however, a much better approach is to generate *all* symmetrically inequivalent structures up to a certain supercell size.
+In many systems, however, a much better approach is to generate *all* symmetrically inequivalent decorations up to a certain supercell size.
 This process is usually referred to as structure enumeration.
 Enumeration is useful both to generate a set of small supercells without duplicates and to systematically search for ground states once a cluster expansion is